Statistical excellence in journalism

 The above photo shows Daniel Dunford of the BBC News team, Thomas Forth of ODI Leeds and Ruth Green of the BBC Yorkshire Impact Team receiving their award from RSS Vice president for external affairs, Dr Jennifer Rogers at the 2018 awards ceremony.

 We are now accepting entries for the 2019 Awards

 About our awards

 We established our awards for statistical excellence in journalism in 2007 to encourage excellence in journalists’ use of statistics to question, analyse and investigate the issues that affect society.
 The awards have previously been scooped by reporters from the BBC, BuzzFeed, The Economist and the Financial Times and celebrate the great strides that have been made in journalist’s use of numbers to tell a story.

-The categories for 2018 were as follows:
+The categories for 2019 are as follows:

 - Data visualisation – stories which include data visualisation to aid explanation of the statistics being presented

 - Explaining the facts – stories which take a current issue or statistic already published and enable greater public understanding through effective explanation.

 - Investigative journalism – stories which include previously unpublished statistics either through unpublished data that have been sourced and analysed by the journalist or new analyses of existing data